Hilllander/docker-wordpress/README.md

 1. In PowerShell screen, go to directory you need to use as home directory, for example: `cd d:\dockershared`
 2. Create new home directory in above directory by `mkdir wpsources` and enter to this by `cd wpresources`
 3. Clone docker-wordpress Git repository using Git Bash: `git clone https://github.com/Hilllander/docker-wordpress.git`
-4. Use `dir` command to view content in "wpresources" directory.
-There are new directory name "docker-wordpress" appeared.
+4. Use `dir` command to view content in "**wpresources**" directory.
+There are new directory name "**docker-wordpress**" appeared.
 Enter to this direcotory by `cd docker-wordpress`
+5. Pull images and create Wordpres stacks containers using :  `docker-compose up -d`